tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 *  A service tracker (used OSGi before).
 Supports service availability wait and timeout and can be wrapped as a proxy to the service.
 Instead of returning null it throws an exception if no service becomes available within the timeout, and is thus much easier to handle.

 *  A configuration manager that extends deployed bundles by reading their configuration schema, their default configuration file, and their configuration id, and then loads and publishes an `APSConfig` instance with the bundles configuration.
-All active configurations are stored in a cluster (vertx/hazelcast). __NOTE: There will likely be a rethink of configuration handling!__
+All active configurations are stored in a cluster (vertx/hazelcast). __NOTE: There will be a rethink of configuration handling!__

 *  (A filesystem service that provides a persistent filesystem outside of the OSGi server.
 The configuration service makes use of this to store configurations.
 Each client can get its own filesystem area, and can´t access anything outside of its area.) _Bad idea,__will probably be removed!_